pgniewko/nblists/README.md

+>Disclaimer: This is special purpose software and it may not be robust in all applications or outside the parameter regime in which it was originally developed.

 DESCRIPTION
 ==================================================
 The ```nblists``` library - a library to identify potential neigbor particles using Linked-Cell Lists with a O(N) time cost.